 3. Tailor to Audience

 We usually tackle 3-5 audiences at a time, building discrete content personas; identifying what each audience needs and wants as well as where and how they engage with content.
 For example, a corporate audience like job seekers would have very different needs from a line of business’s consumer audience.
 Picking a priority archetype like “Content as a Window” for job seekers, or “Content as Support” for consumers, helps teams make choices around what content to create, and keeps audience needs top of mind.

 4. Get Organized

 Content planning is a detail-oriented and coordinated effort.
 Often, various departments oversee paid, owned and earned activities, or manage disparate channels (e.g. web, social media, intranet, etc.).
-When teams align their efforts to shared Content Programs, their content is more likely to be encountered by their desired audiences and to deliver value.
+When teams align their efforts into shared content programs, their content is more likely to be encountered by their desired audiences and deliver value.

 A content program is essentially a broad theme that meets a specific user-based need.
 They logically connect back to global messaging themes.
 A meaty program can inspire dozens of topics and experiences across paid, unpaid and earned; executing two or three programs at once can help meet multiple objectives.

 Programs help guide holistic content experiences that drive next best action.
 They tend to be more efficient to produce and can be linked to business impact versus a series of one-off content pieces which are less meaningful in the long run.